OtterCodes101/neomoji/README.md

 The export works in a way that in the background all the parts are drawn onto a canvas and then exported into a PNG that is then displayed.
 Direct canvas download isn't supported on the most mobile browsers so I chosen to got that little bit longer route, to make it more easily to download any of the mixed neomojis.

-## I dowoloaded it localy, but it doesn't work?!?
+## I downloaded it localy, but it doesn't work?!?

 Welcome to the world of Javascript!
 Due to security reasons javascript that is displayed in a Brwoser can't access files diretly, so to speak on the PC the JavaScript si executed one.
 The solutions is relativly simple: Run a small http server locally.